dsdolzhenko/dolzhenko.me/src/blog/2023/11/mechanical-keyboard/index.md

 date:  2023-11-17
 title: Three months with a mechanical keyboard
 slug: mechanical-keyboard
-picture:
-  path: keyboard.jpeg
-  alt: Keychrone K8
 ---

-{% render "picture", picture: picture, page: page %}
+{% picture "keyboard.jpeg", "Keychrone K8" %}

 Even though I use a laptop as my main work computer, the lid is usually closed while the laptop is connected to an external monitor and a keyboard.
 And for a long time I was a happy Apple Magic Keyboard user.
 Until this summer, when I impulsively ordered my first mechanical keyboard.